-Issue 35.1: Agriculture - allow cost model as option
+Issue 35.1: Agriculture - allow cost model as an option

-323. Comment letters.
-Respondents recommended greater use of cost, for example, by allowing the cost method as an accounting policy choice or by requiring fair value only in certain circumstances.

-- 324. Field tests.
+- 223. Comment letters.
+Respondents recommended greater use of cost, for example, by allowing the cost method as an accounting policy choice or by requiring fair value only in certain circumstances. - 224.
+Field tests.
 In this section, all significant issues identified by field test entities relate to agriculture and mainly focus on use of fair values.
-Of the few entities needing to apply this section, most had problems with the requirement to use fair values for biological assets and agricultural produce and feel the cost model should be allowed because fair values are either not available, or because undue cost and effort is required to determine such values. - 325.
+Of the few entities needing to apply this section, most had problems with the requirement to use fair values for biological assets and agricultural produce and feel the cost model should be allowed because fair values are either not available, or because undue cost and effort is required to determine such values. - 225.
 WG recommendation.
-WG members felt that the addition of an 'undue cost or effort' criterion for use of fair value of agricultural assets is appropriate and, therefore, the approach in Section 35 should not be changed. - 326.
+WG members felt that the addition of an 'undue cost or effort' criterion for use of fair value of agricultural assets is appropriate and, therefore, the approach in Section 35 should not be changed. - 226.
 Staff comment.
-Paragraph 35.1 of the ED sets out the following approach - 35.1 An entity using this [draft] standard that is engaged in agricultural activity shall determine, for each of its biological assets, whether the fair value of that biological asset is readily determinable without undue cost or effort: - (a) The entity shall apply the fair value model in paragraphs 10-29 of IAS 41 Agriculture to account for those biological assets whose fair value is readily determinable without undue cost or effort, and the entity shall make all related disclosures required by IAS 41. - (b) The entity shall measure at cost less any accumulated depreciation and any accumulated impairment losses those biological assets whose fair value is not readily determinable without undue cost or effort.
-The entity shall disclose, for such biological asset(s).... - 327.
+ED paragraph 35.1 sets out the following approach - 35.1 An entity using this [draft] standard that is engaged in agricultural activity shall determine, for each of its biological assets, whether the fair value of that biological asset is readily determinable without undue cost or effort: - (a) The entity shall apply the fair value model in paragraphs 10-29 of IAS 41 Agriculture to account for those biological assets whose fair value is readily determinable without undue cost or effort, and the entity shall make all related disclosures required by IAS 41. - (b) The entity shall measure at cost less any accumulated depreciation and any accumulated impairment losses those biological assets whose fair value is not readily determinable without undue cost or effort.
+The entity shall disclose, for such biological asset(s).... - 227.
 Staff recommendation.
-Staff agree with the WG recommendations that the current approach in Section 35 provides appropriate simplification for an SME and there is no need to allow the cost model as an accounting policy choice for the following reasons: - a.
-For agriculture, measurement at fair value is considered to be a simpler requirement than measurement at cost.
+Staff agree with the WG recommendation that the current approach in Section 35 provides appropriate simplification for a private entity and there is no need to allow the cost model as an accounting policy choice for the following reasons: - a.
+For agriculture, measurement at fair value is normally considered to be a simpler requirement than measurement at cost.
 Quoted prices are often readily available, markets are active, and measuring cost is usually more burdensome and arbitrary because of the extensive allocations required. - b.
 Fair value is generally regarded as a more relevant measure in this industry.
-Managers of most SMEs that undertake agricultural activities say that they manage on the basis of market prices or other measures of current value rather than historical costs.
+Managers of most private entities that undertake agricultural activities say that they manage biological assets on the basis of market prices or other measures of current value rather than historical costs.
 Users also question the meaningfulness of allocated costs in this industry. - c.
-Staff acknowledge in some cases fair values may not be available, particularly when applied to biological assets of those SMEs operating in inactive markets or developing countries.
+Staff acknowledge in some cases fair values may not be available, particularly when applied to biological assets of those private entities operating in inactive markets or developing countries.
 However staff feel that the 'undue cost or effort' criterion caters adequately for such situations.
-Staff feel that more guidance may be necessary to ensure the 'undue cost or effort' criterion is used appropriately.
+Staff feel that more guidance may be necessary to ensure the 'undue cost or effort' criterion is applied appropriately.

-Does the Board agree with the staff recommendation that the ED should not be amended to provide the cost model as an accounting policy choice for agricultural SMEs and that the current requirement to apply fair value measurement, with an 'undue cost or effort' criterion is a sufficient simplification for SMEs?
+Does the Board agree with the staff recommendation that the ED should not be amended to provide the cost model as an accounting policy choice for agricultural private entities and that the requirement to apply fair value measurement, with an 'undue cost or effort' criterion as proposed in the ED is a sufficient simplification for private entities?